 Case expenses.
 Investigating and bringing a medical malpractice case is not free.
 In fact medical malpractice cases are very expensive.
-There are many costs associated with your medical malpractice case such as, medical records, reports, expert witness fees, deposition costs, travel costs, and court costs.
+There are many costs associated with your case such as, medical records, reports, expert witness fees, deposition costs, travel costs, and court costs.
 Your lawyer may request for you to advance some of the costs or your lawyer may agree to advance all of the costs.
-Many medical malpractice lawyers will agree to advance all of the costs of the case and then will be reimbursed out of the recovery, if any, for the costs advanced or incurred.
-So in addition to paying your lawyer his fee, you will also have to repay your lawyer out of the recovery for the costs that the lawyer incurred or advanced in pursuing your case.
-So its usually a fee plus costs arrangement.
+Many lawyers will agree to advance all of the costs of the case and then will be reimbursed out of the recovery, if any, for the costs advanced or incurred.
+So, in addition to paying your lawyer his fee, you will also have to repay your lawyer out of the recovery for the costs that the lawyer incurred or advanced in pursuing your case.
+Therefore, it is usually a fee plus costs arrangement.

 Will your case settle or go to trial?
 The answer to that question varies in each case.
 Some cases settle and some cases go to trial.
 You lawyer can give you more tailored, specific advice about whether your case is one that will settle or whether it will have to go to trial.

-What is the value of my medical malpractice case?
+What is the value of my medical error case?
 Again, this question is unique to each case.
-Some medical malpractice cases are worth more than others, depending upon the nature, extent, and duration of the injuries coupled with the ease or difficulty of establishing liability.
+Some malpractice cases are worth more than others, depending upon the nature, extent, and duration of the injuries coupled with the ease or difficulty of establishing liability.

 What damages am I allowed to claim?
 In short, all the damages the law allows, including, compensation for a second do over surgery, lost wages, pain, suffering, permanent impairment, loss of enjoyment of life, inconvenience, disability, scarring, and future medical costs, if any.
 Each case is different in this regard, and the damages allowed to be claimed depend upon the evidence in each case.

 Who pays the settlement or verdict?
-If you successfully settle your medical malpractice case or win at trial, the recovery is usually paid for by the doctor’s or hospital’s insurance company.
-Some hospitals are big enough that they set aside money in a fund to pay claims, settlements, or verdicts they lose and do not require insurance.
+If you settle your case or win at trial, recovery is usually paid by the doctor’s or hospital’s insurance company.
+Some hospitals set aside money in a fund to pay claims, settlements, or verdicts they lose.

 Are there limitations or caps on monetary damages that a jury can award in South Carolina medical malpractice cases?
 Yes.
 Under South Carolina law, there is a limit to amount for non-economic damages, such as pain and suffering.
 Also, if the hospital is a public or governmental hospital, the South Carolina Torts Claims Act places limits on the amounts that can be recovered.
 Furthermore, there are limits on how much a charitable hospital has to pay as well.